rssenar/csvparse/README.md

 Included is a command line tool if you prefer to use this as a CLI.

-from csvparse directory, the run the go install command.
+from sift directory, the run the go install command.

 ```
->> go install ./cmd/csvparse/
+>> go install ./cmd/sift/
 ```

 you can pass a single file or mutliple files as a argument.
 Output files will be labeled with the current file name plus _parsed.csv.